BtheGit/redux-redux/README.md

 const store = createStore(reducer)
 ```

 And there we have it, a fully functioning store that accepts different reducers and state objects!
+Because the first time dispatch calls the reducer it uses currentState which is initially undefined, the reducer will return it's (now tightly coupled) initial state.

 ## Part 2: Using best practices to manage Actions

 ### Chapter 13: Lights, Camera, ACTION!

 We have, for all intents and purposes, a functioning state management device.
 Yes, there are some things missing and we'll address some of those later.
 But first let's look into another aspect of what he have already that we haven't really explored much.
 Actions.
 If they don't seem that complicated, it's because they aren't.
 All an action is is an object with a 'type' key.
-This object can come from anywhere and have anything other data inside it as well.
+This object can come from anywhere and have any kind of data inside it.
 So what is there left to really say?

 If you've tried using the real Redux library before, and your sense of confusion led you here, there's a decent chance a small part of that confusion arose out of the many different files that Redux seems to be split into.
 Reducers, Actions, Action Creators, Action Types...
 (Not to mention all the extra stuff that comes with using Redux in React (Providers, connect, mapStateToProps, mapDispatchToProps...))

 The reason for this crazy file splitting isn't because it's necessary, but because it's useful.
 Let's consider why that is now.
 While actions seem pretty straightforward on their own, we need to consider them as being part of a greater system.
-And to that extent we should see pretty obviously that they share a strong connection to our reducer.
+And to that extent it should be pretty obvious that they share a strong connection to our reducer.
 After all, the 'type' value of an action needs to match a 'case' in our reducer in order for the reducer to do anything (except of course when we specifically want to just return the initialState in our INIT action).
 Following that reasoning, we realize there are two limitations we should be placing on ourselves in order to avoid actions not matching the reducer correctly.

 First of all, the string they both use needs to be the exact same, so why not just use the same string to begin with?
 That's what an Action Type is.
-It's just us storing a string in separate location so when we refer to it in multiple places in our program, it's always guaranteed to be the same.
-That's why it's in it's own file typically, and reducers and actions will just import the string variables they need insted of us having to hard code that string in two separate places to match.
+It's just us storing a string in a separate location so when we refer to it in multiple places in our program, it's always guaranteed to be the same.
+That's why it's in it's own file typically, and reducers and actions will just import the string variables they need instead of us having to hard code that string in two separate places to match.
+The other benefit is that if you type a variable name incorrectly your app will throw an error because it isn't defined, but if you misspell a string it will silently cause all sorts of problems.
 It looks something like this:

 ```javascript